tejashree-aj/V-derdataProjectAppCore/README.md

 Project work - Weather data

+* Initially execute DatabaseSetup and change the connection string accordingly.

  The project is an application that, based on existing temperature and humidity data can search, sort and draw conclusions.